needle-tools/needle-engine-support/documentation/networking.md

 1. Add a `SyncedRoom` component to your scene.
 By default, this will use networking infrastructure provided by Needle.
 2. Add a `SyncedTransform` component to a object whose movement you want to synchronize across the network.
 3. Add a `DragControls` component to the same object.
+4. Run the project.
+In the browser, click on "Join Room" and copy the URL.
+5. Open a new browser window and paste the URL.
+You should now see the same object in both windows.
+Try dragging the object in one window and see it move in the other window.

 The `DragControls` component, like many other Needle components, has built-in networking support.
 Ownership will be transferred to whoever starts dragging the object.